polski.directory

 Beginner

-• Literally "deaf as a tree stump."
-Describes someone who is completely deaf or who stubbornly refuses to listen.
-Used both literally and figuratively.
+• Literally "deaf as a tree stump," this simile describes someone who is completely deaf or who refuses to hear — they ignore everything said to them as …

 Beginner